 HUFT Tip: Pills, Spot On treatments and other chemical anti-tick and flea measures do exist.
 But they need to be taken on advice of a trusted vet only.
 Chemical anti-tick and flea measures tend to take a toll on your pet’s liver.
 Discuss with your vet for natural alternatives.

 Tick eggs generally hatch during the warmer months, so spring and summer are often dubbed ‘tick season.’
 However, ticks are not completely absent during other months, so you should always be on the look-out for them.
 Learning to spot ticks at different stages of their life cycle helps you spot an infestation early and could also give you a clue as to how long the infestation has been around.
 Ticks go through four different life stages–Egg, Larva, Nymph and Adult.

-Where do pets pick up ticks?
+Ques 2.
+Where do dogs pick up ticks?